Excerebration

 Excerebration is an ancient Egyptian mummification procedure of removal of the brain from corpses prior to actual embalming.
 Greek writer Herodotus, a frequent visitor to Egypt, wrote in the fifth century B.C. about the process, "Having agreed on a price, the bearers go away, and the workmen, left alone in their place, embalm the body.
 If they do this in a perfect way, they first draw out part of the brain through the nostrils with an iron hook, and inject certain drugs into the rest".

 An object more than 6.8 inches long, probably made from plants in the group Monocotyledon (including palm and bamboo), would have been used for liquefying and removing the brain.
 The instrument would be inserted through a hole punched into the ethmoid bone near the nose via a chisel.
 Some parts of the brain would be wrapped around this stick and pulled out, and the other parts would be liquefied.
-In order to drain the remaining liquified brain and cerebral fluid the individual would be put on their abdomen or their head would be lifted.
+In order to drain the remaining liquified brain and cerebral fluid, the individual would be put on their abdomen or their head would be lifted.

 Evolution of Excerebration

-Excerebration can be traced all the way back to the Old Kingdom through Greco-Roman Egypt.
-The evidence of excerebration consists of primarily skull base perforations.
-During the Old and Middle Kingdom there was a low frequency of skull perforations.
-Leading many authors to provide an alternative entrance via the foramen magnum.
-Once we enter the New Kingdom it is apparent through past skulls that the primary entrance was through the base of the skull using a transnasal excerebration occurred.
+Excerebration can be traced back to the Old Kingdom through Greco-Roman Egypt.
+The evidence of excerebration consists primarily of skull perforations.
+During the Old and Middle Kingdom there was a low frequency of skull perforations, leading some authors to hypothesize an alternative entrance via the foramen magnum.
+In skulls from the New Kingdom the primary entrance was transnasal.

 Over the millennia excerebration has changed.
-In the Old and Middle Kingdoms a transethmoidal excerebration was the normal form.
-With the assistance of modern technology and CT scanning more and more evidence has arisen as to where in the skull excerebration occurred.
-Through many CT scans and many skulls it has been determined that over time the transethmoidal approach was shifted towards a transsphenoidal approach.
-As more and more evidence has been compiled originally excerebration was done through a transnasal approach, which moved towards a transethmoidal approach, which finally a transsphenoidal approach.
-However, there is also evidence of a combined transethmoidal-transsphenoidal version of excerebration that could have been used in the Third Intermediate Period.
+In the Old and Middle Kingdoms a transethmoidal excerebration was the standard.
+With the assistance of modern technology and CT scanning more evidence has arisen as to where in the skull excerebration occurred.
+Through CT scans it has been determined that over time the transethmoidal approach was shifted towards a transsphenoidal approach.
+However, there is also evidence of a combined transethmoidal-transsphenoidal excerebration that could have been used in the Third Intermediate Period.